uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 In this way, simple scenarios can be achieved simply by placing link targets directly in the DID document whilst richer and more dynamic link resolver services can also be delivered by including a DID document service which is itself a link resolver.

-### LinkSet Response Variations
+### Link-set Response Variations

-This section covers specific linkset use cases that SHIULD be supported by conforming link resolvers.
+This section covers specific linkset use cases that SHOULD be supported by conforming link resolvers.
 The general approach to solving linkset specific needs is

 * Where possible, always use IETF linkset standard properties and IANA standard link types.
 * Where necessary, use custom link types and linkset properties but always define them in a public vocabulary and reference them using a profile link type.